Logodaedalus/Authorial-Leverage-Framework/docs/index.md

 * **Explorability**: how much content does the player see in a complete playthrough?
 * **Replayability**: how many times is the player replaying the same content?
 * **Reusability**: how often could you reuse content in different contexts in a playthrough?
 How many different prospective playthroughs could content reappear in?
-* **Contextuality**: how reactive/dependent is the content to player interaction/game state, and how large is that state space?
+* **Contextuality**: how reactive / dependent is the content to player interaction / game state, and how large is that state space?
 How granular?

 The answers to these Traversability questions determine the _scale_ of what we’re asking our writers and narrative designers to do.
 If you want to get more detail on this, I talk about it more in [this dissertation section](https://escholarship.org/uc/item/4dq8w2g9#page=25).